 A child born to a Canadian parent and meeting certain requirements is a Canadian citizen at birth.
 To determine if your child, born outside Canada, is a Canadian citizen at birth, please see New Citizenship Rules.
 Proof of the child's citizenship, in the form of a Certificate of Canadian Citizenship (CCC) can be applied for at any time after the child's birth.
 The following documentation will need to be presented:

-Please note that any original documents to be submitted that were issued in languages other than English or French, must be accompanied by a translation into one of Canada's two official languages.
+Please note that any original documents to be submitted that were issued in languages other than English or French, must be accompanied by a typed translation into one of Canada's two official languages.
 Such translations can be performed by any person other than a family member.
-Please note that the translation must be notarized by the Canadian Embassy, Consulate or a local Notary Public.
-A sample copy of such a declaration can be found below.

 Canadian citizenship certificates are issued in Canada, and you should expect that it will take upwards of a year for issuance.